Seattle SuperSonics relocation to Oklahoma City: Oklahoma City's preparations

 Paycom Center (then known as the Ford Center), which seats 18,203 for basketball, was completed in 2002, and has received public funding for renovation.

 In anticipation of an NBA team, and led by Mayor Mick Cornett, who had won the previous temporary move of the New Orleans Hornets to Oklahoma City, the voters of that city approved a $120 million renovation of the Ford Center on March 3, 2008, including construction of a new NBA practice facility.
 After a tour of downtown Oklahoma City, a subcommittee of three NBA owners recommended that the league approve the move.
-On March 14, Bennett reached a preliminary agreement with Oklahoma City on a 15-year lease of the Ford Center that was finalized by the Oklahoma City Council and the Sonics’ ownership group two weeks later.
+On March 14, Bennett reached a preliminary agreement with Oklahoma City on a 15-year lease of the Ford Center that was finalized by the Oklahoma City Council and the SuperSonics' ownership group two weeks later.
 The Oklahoma State Legislature later approved a bill to provide tax breaks and other incentives if the team moved.

 On April 18, NBA owners voted 28-2 to approve a potential SuperSonics move to Oklahoma City; only Mark Cuban of the Dallas Mavericks and Paul Allen of the Portland Trail Blazers voted against the move.
-The approval meant the Sonics would be allowed to move to Oklahoma City's Ford Center for the 2008–2009 season after reaching a settlement with the city of Seattle.
+The approval meant the SuperSonics would be allowed to move to Oklahoma City's Ford Center for the 2008–2009 season after reaching a settlement with the city of Seattle.